puppetsw/AroFloSharp/README.md

 ## Where

-The `WhereParameters` `AndParameter` and `OrParameter` can be used to filter the request.
+The `AndParameter` and `OrParameter` can be used to filter the request.
 The AroFlo API is still in development so not all "Zones" have a where filter that can be applied.

 ```cs
 parameters.Add(new ZoneParameter(AroFloZone.Users));